António de Oliveira Salazar: Economic policies

 Throughout the 1950s, Salazar maintained the same import substitution approach to economic policy that had ensured Portugal's neutral status during World War II.
 From 1950 until Salazar's death, Portugal saw its GDP per capita increase at an annual average rate of 3.7%.
 The rise of new technocrats in the early 1960s with a background in economics and technical-industrial expertise led to a new period of economic fostering, with Portugal as an attractive country for international investment.
 Industrial development and economic growth would continue throughout the 1960s.
-During Salazar's tenure, Portugal participated in the founding of the European Free Trade Association (EFTA) in 1960 and the Organisation for Economic Co-operation and Development (OECD) in 1961.
-In the early 1960s, Portugal also added its membership in the General Agreement on Tariffs and Trade (GATT), the International Monetary Fund (IMF), and the World Bank.
+During Salazar's tenure, Portugal participated in the founding of the EFTA in 1960 and the OECD in 1961.
+In the early 1960s, Portugal also added its membership in the GATT, the International Monetary Fund (IMF), and the World Bank.
 This marked the initiation of Salazar's more outward-looking economic policy.
 Portuguese foreign trade increased by 52% in exports and 40% in imports.
 The economic growth and levels of capital formation from 1960 to 1973 were characterised by an unparalleled robust annual growth rates of GDP (6.9%), industrial production (9%), private consumption (6.5%) and gross fixed capital formation (7.8%).

 Despite the effects of an expensive war effort in African territories against guerrilla groups, Portuguese economic growth from 1960 to 1973 under the Estado Novo created an opportunity for real integration with the developed economies of Western Europe.
-In 1960, after nearly 30 years of Salazar's rule, Portugal's per capita GDP was only 38% of the European Community (EC-12) average; by the end of Salazar's rule in 1968, it had risen to 48%; and in 1973, under the leadership of Marcelo Caetano, Portugal's per capita GDP had reached 56.4% of the EC-12 average.
+In 1960, after nearly 30 years of Salazar's rule, Portugal's per capita GDP was only 38% of the European Community (EC-12) average; by the end of Salazar's rule in 1968, it had risen to 48%; and in 1973, under the leadership of Caetano, Portugal's per capita GDP had reached 56.4% of the EC-12 average.